fardog/fardog.io/content/blog/2022-09-09-greek-yogurt-recipe.md

   first, then pour that into the rest of the milk, and then immersion blend _that_ again for a moment.
 - You can freeze your starter!
-When I need to re-up my starter I just buy some from the store and freeze it into silicone ice cube trays.
+When I need to re-up my starter I just buy some from the store and freeze it into silicone ice cube trays, then bag those in silicone freezer bags.
 It keeps for several weeks without issue.
 - I prefer to just use fresh starter instead of using the replicated yogurt as starter; this is mostly out of fear: I don't want to ruin a half-gallon of milk.
 I tried it once and it worked _fine_ but wasn't as good as with fresh